- Estimate the extent of your water damage or flood.

 Most of the time, the garage is prone to water damage due to the fact that there is no tight seal that keeps water entry.
 Yet another reason is that the items stored in the garage often obstruct minor leaks from being seen until there is more major and more expensive damage to repair.

-here the five most typical questions on NJ garage water damage that our customers ask:
+Here are the five most typical questions on NJ garage water damage that our customers ask: [DDET click to expand]

 - Garage ceiling water damage